rodneyshupe/Cookbook/Recipes/Sauces/BurgerSauce.rst

 Directions
 ----------

-- Whisk all ingredients together in bowl.
+1. Whisk all ingredients together in a bowl.
 Cover and refrigerate until ready to serve.